 Your body on a low carb or keto diet (especially at the beginning) will deplete water and salts (electrolytes) quickly.
 In order to avoid fatigue, headache, and lethargy – the supplementation of the right amount of electrolytes is essential.

 What to look for in an electrolyte drink

 - What electrolytes are included (what are the ingredients)

 - What sweeteners are used

 - What other additives are used (colors, flavors)

 What to avoid when picking an electrolyte drink

 - Sugar & Dextrose – there’s no reason to consume added sugars.
 Over time, the consumption of products with added sugar may lead to detrimental health outcomes.
-Added sugar will never be your friend.
+Added and excess sugar will never be your friend.

 - Products that don’t list quantity of electrolytes per serving – If you’re spending the money, you should know what you’re getting.
 Is it an actual electrolyte drink or just a sweet colorful beverage?

 - If it’s not salty, it’s not right – If the drink isn’t salty, it might not be an effective electrolyte option.
 The right blend of natural sweet and salty is the goal.
 You NEED the salt to get it right.

 We spent years developing something that we craved, that our kids would beg for, and that wasn’t expensive (yet had the best of the best ingredients).
 We knew that combining an active lifestyle and a low-carb way of eating would require electrolyte supplementation.
 Luckily for us, we have a gluten free, low carb commercial kitchen and we are now producing our very own blend (available for sale at Explorado Market).